BeKnowDo/benlido/wordpress/wp-content/plugins/pixelyoursite/readme.txt

 9. These are the normal events on a WooCommerce thank you page: the Purchase event has content_ids and content_types (required by Dynamic Ads).
 The reported error for the GeneralEvent can be ignored (as explained in the help pages)

 == Changelog ==

+= PixelYourSite 5.3.3 =

+* Facebook for WooCommerce compatibility fix: we modify ViewCategory content_type parameter in order to ensure product matching when Facebook for WooCommerce id logic is used.

+* WordPress 5.0 compatibility check.

 = PixelYourSite 5.3.2 =